MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/account-framework.md

 ## Understanding the account framework

 The framework you’ll enter includes maximums for the account length, the number of account segments, and the length of each segment.
 These maximums will be used for the account format in all companies you’re planning to set up.
-You’ll enter the specific account format for each company when you access Microsoft Dynamics GP and set up the company.
+You’ll enter the specific account format for each company when you access [!INCLUDE[prodshort](../includes/prodshort.md)] and set up the company.

 Maximums you enter for account framework during installation will apply to additional companies you set up later.
 For example, you could enter the account framework maximums shown in the following table during the installation process.